Cosmin1907/tic-tac-toe/README.md

 ## Features Left to Implement

-Implement Player vs Computer feature using the MiniMax algorithm
+Implement Player vs Computer option using the MiniMax algorithm

 ## Design